ibmresilient/resilient-community-apps/fn_google_cloud_scc/README.md

 | Google Cloud Security Command Center | v1 |

 ### Known Issues
 NOTE: As of publishing version 1.0.0 of this app, there is a known issue in the Google Cloud Security Command Center user interface where if a finding's state is manually changed from ACTIVE to INACTIVE, it will not trigger an update time event.
-These update times are relied on heavily in the app to provided bi-directional syncronization.
+These update times are relied on heavily in the app to provided bi-directional synchronization.
 If you intend to manually update the state in SCC, you will have to subsequently manually refresh the finding details into the case in SOAR to correctly reflect the updated state.
 There are no other known issues.

 ### Prerequisites
 <!--